 - a.
-Follow-up items from previous meeting

-- i.
-Action: approve the draft minutes

-- ii.
-Two apprentices have completed to date.

-- iii.
-Outreach discussion

-- b.
-Revisions to CFR 29.30

-- c.
-Federal grants to expand apprenticeship

-- d.
-Apprenticeship Completion Award Program

-- e.
+Review the follow-up items from the previous meeting: - i.
+For action: approve the minutes - ii.
+Update on Job Book for Industrial Electrician - iii.
+Update on pending Mechatronics apprenticeship. - b.
+Revisions to CFR 29.30 (AA/EEO regulations) - Federal grants to expand apprenticeship - d.
+Apprenticeship Completion Award Program - e.
 Other